Gabriel Woods

 The beef tenderloin is prized for its juicy, fine-grained texture and succulent flavor, making it a tender cut and sought-after steak.
 To create filet mignon, the tip of the tenderloin is divided into small, rounded-off portions.

-Filet mignon is rare because beef cattle have only two tenderloins which yield two to four filets.
-In fact, an entire 1,200-pound steer will only provide about two pounds of filet mignon [1].
+Filet mignon is rare because beef cattle have only two tenderloins, which yield two to four filets.
+In fact, an entire 1,200-pound steer will only provide about 740 to 770 pounds of meat, out of which ~2 pounds is filet mignon [1].

 This is why it is typically more expensive than other cuts of meat.
 This is particularly true with grass-fed beef, like wagyu filet mignon from Japan.